 (Google Security Blog)

 Google phishing statistics reveal that Gmail’s built-in filters block more than 100 million phishing emails daily.
-In 68% of the cases, the blocked emails are part of a previously unknown phishing scam.
+In 68% of the cases, blocked emails are part of a previously unknown phishing scam.

 Google notes that the attacks are usually targeted at a few dozen organizations with corporate accounts on Gmail.
-This again shows that hackers have reduced the volume of attacks in favor of focusing all their resources on targeting those most likely to fall for their scam.
+This again shows that hackers have reduced the volume of attacks to focus on those most likely to fall for their scam.

 Other keywords commonly found in phishing emails targeted at organizations included “request” (5.8%), as well as “payment” and “outstanding payment” (5.2% and 4.8%, respectively).